 Choose a Registered Agent

 All states require a Registered Agent for the LLC.
+You should do your research when choosing your Registered Agent, Legal compliance is crucial for your LLC.
 This is a person or organization that resides in the state you plan to incorporate in and must be available to allow for the receipt of documentation or legal notices sent to your business.
 That means it must have a physical location within the state.
 Your Registered Agent must be able to accept official notices from the Secretary of State for any reason, including if someone takes legal action against your company.

 File Articles of Organization

 Most states require that an LLC file Articles of Organization or a similar document.
 There may be fees to pay for this.
 It provides the state with information about your business ownership and management.

 Your Employer Identification Number, or EIN, is much like a Social Security Number.
 That is, it works to help the IRS to identify your business from others.
 There is no cost to set it up, and it takes only a few minutes on the IRS website to do so.
 With it, you can hire employees, but you’ll also use it to file your taxes and for other government-related tasks.

 It’s a good idea to have an LLC operating agreement in place that outlines all of the shareholders of the company if it is more than one person.
 All members of your LLC must sign and agree to the terms listed within this document.
 If you plan to be the only member of your LLC, this document still helps to create some organization for your business.
 It should outline the percentage of ownership for each member, their voting rights within the company, the method for distributing profits, and how the LLC can be dissolved.

 Set up your Amazon Business Financial Accounts